British picture framemakers, 1600-1950 - T

 Like many framemakers, ‘Tijou’ of Greek St, was an occasional customer of the specialist composition ornament maker, George Jackson (qv), ordering runs of ornament and a sweep frame in 1813 and various ornamental parts in 1814 (see Jackson account book, V&A Archive of Art and Design, AAD/2012/1/2/1, pp.57, 142).

 William Tijou (1798-1838) was apparently born in 1798, the son of Michael and Sarah Tijou, and died age 39 in 1838 (London Dispatch and People’s Political and Social Reformer 16 December 1838).
 He was chairman of a meeting in 1825 of more than fifty master carvers and gilders, including M. Tijou and Sons, and T. Tijou, who resolved to resist the demands of journeymen for an increase in wages (The Times 30 June 1825).
 The Tijou business acted as agent for the Birmingham Society of Arts for their exhibition in 1829; Tijou would 'either pack the pictures in the houses of the respective Artists, or remove them into Greek-street for that purpose, as may be most agreeable to the Exhibitors themselves' (Fawcett 1974 p.207).
+A sale of the contents of the house and workshop at 17 Greek St was held on 2 August 1832 (V&A National Art Library, Foster catalogues, not seen, information from Sarah Medlam).

 In his will, made 15 January 1835 and proved 4 April 1836, Michael Tijou described himself as carver and gilder of Vauxhall Bridge Road, and left his estate in trust for his many sons and daughters, whom he lists with their dates of birth between 1818 and 1829 as his natural or reputed children by Sophia Esther Tijou, from Henry in 1818 to Sophia Phyllis in 1829, with a delightful nod to one of his greatest patrons, Sir John Leicester of Tabley Hall, in the christening of John Thomas Tabley Tijou in 1823.
 A sale of Michael Tijou’s pictures, ‘collected by him during a long series of years’ was held in 1836, including work by Gainsborough, Martin, Morland, Northcote, Turner, Ward and Westall (The Times 26 March 1836).